 Planning childcare is an essential part of motherhood and your baby's future.
 Some options to consider are daycare centers, family members, a nanny or babysitter, an Au Pair, or a home-based daycare.
 Even if you plan to stay home with the baby, you might still need occasional care, and, practically, you should start looking for it now.
 Trust us.
 You'll be glad you sorted this out before the baby's big arrival because after the baby arrives, your brain will be all baby and sleep deprivation.

 Family and In-home Care

 One of the best places to start is by asking your family.
-Many relatives might be eager to lend a helping hand, but reluctant to ask for the opportunity.
+Many relatives might be eager to lend a helping hand but reluctant to ask for the opportunity.
 Others might be able to rearrange their schedules to help out part-time, but you won't know if you don't ask.
-Should this line fail, you might look around for possible in-home care to keep baby in their everyday environment.
-Staying in the environment they know might help decrease some of the stress from losing constant contact with mom.
+Should this line fail, you might look around for possible in-home care to keep your baby in their everyday environment.
+Staying in the environment they know might help decrease some stress from losing constant contact with mom.

 Daycare and Other Alternatives